gristlabs/grist-help/help/examples/2020-08-invoices.md

 ![Invoice](/examples/images/2020-08-invoices/add-businesses.png)

-Then rename the table to `Businesses` and empty the `Client` column so we can see help about what the widget expects there:
+Then rename the table to `Businesses`.
+Let's also empty the `Client` column so we can see help about what the widget expects there:

 ![Invoice](/examples/images/2020-08-invoices/add-businesses-rename.png)